Pumpkin & Sage Pasta | Recipes | Cook For Your Life

 5. Meanwhile, heat 2 tablespoons of oil in a skillet over medium heat.
 Once the oil is hot add the garlic, red pepper flakes, sage, and a pinch of salt.
 Cook, stirring occasionally, until the garlic is golden, about 3-5 minutes.
 Add the pumpkin, mashing and stirring until heated through.

-6. Divide the pasta among serving plates, then top with the pumpkin sauce and a spoonful of ricotta and freshly grated Parmesan.
+6. Divide the pasta among 4 serving plates, then top each with the pumpkin sauce and a spoonful of ricotta and 1 tablespoon grated Parmesan.

 Chef Tips